dnth/mafat-fastdup-blogpost/README.md

 [Back to top ⤴](#top)

+## 💭 So what?
+As you can see not all images are useful in training a model.

++ Duplicate images do no provide additional insights.
+They hog disk space and prolong your training time.
+These can be discarded.
++ Overly dark/bright/blur images without any objects also do not provide value.
++ For the clusters and outliers, I'll leave it for you to decide if they are useful to train a model.

 ## 📞 Questions?
 Connect with me
 If you have any questions or feedback, please don't hesitate to reach out to me.